 “We write to inform you that the work here is very costly, and we need a great deal of money… In case you should wonder where so much money could go in a week, we would have you know that we have needed – and shall continue to need – 400 masons, both cutters and layers, together with 2000 minor workmen, 100 carts, 60 wagons and 30 boats bringing stone and sea-coal; 200 quarrymen; 30 smiths and carpenters for putting in the joists and floorboards and other necessary jobs.”

 He ends the letter with a plea that we would all recognise today:

 “P.S.
 And, Sirs, for God’s sake be quick with the money for the works… otherwise everything done up till now will have been of no avail”.
 Some things never change…

-But despite Master James’s pleas, the money still slowed to a trickle and ultimately, for all its genius in design, the work at Beaumaris eventually ground to a halt, and the castle was never completed.
+But despite Master James’s pleas, the money still slowed to a trickle and ultimately, for all its genius in design, the work at Beaumaris eventually ground to a halt.
+Edward’s perfect castle was to remain incomplete.

 And with that, unlike the castle, my visit to Beaumaris means my Quest is now complete.
 All that remains is to tie up the loose ends of the story with what happened to Edward and his master mason, and to reflect upon what I’ve discovered and experienced over the two weeks as I’ve travelled in time and space through medieval North Wales.
 So join me tomorrow for a look back, and in some ways a look forward, because covering this Quest is the reason I started this blog, and now it’s all over…